fasiha/texshade-py/README.md

 ![Marin County Handlands, at 1:20,000: texshaded at α=0.8](example-marin-headlands.png) (Above: Marin County Handlands, at 1:20,000: texshaded at α=0.8)

-Links:
-- if you want to just read this document, go to the [homepage](https://fasiha.github.io/texshade-py/);
-- if you want to clone the code or open an issue, go to [GitHub](https://github.com/fasiha/texshade-py/);
-- you can also inspect the module on [PyPI](https://pypi.org/project/texshade/);
-- you can also get in touch with me, [Ahmed Fasih](https://fasiha.github.io/#contact).

 Table of contents:

 - [Texshade](#texshade)